 DefinitionThis section has been translated automatically.

-Chronic, polyätiological, inflammatory skin disease, which has its clinical significance as a "reaction cutanée" or "indicative" dermatosis.
-Characteristic are slowly centrifugally growing, annular, more rarely circulatory, red "palpable" plaques (no erythema).
-The entity of the clinical picture is controversial, particularly as the understanding of this clinical picture has changed several times since Darier's first description.
-Jean Darier originally described the disease as "self-limited dermatosis, with anular foci which spread rapidly and regress spontaneously after 1-2 weeks".
-The following literature describes inconsistent, apparently reactive clinical pictures with and without scaling, partly urticarial, partly eczematous, partly vesicular with different histological patterns, which would have to present with superficial and deep lymphocytic infiltrate.
+Chronic, polyetiological, inflammatory skin disease, which has its clinical significance as a "reaction cutanée" or "indicator" dermatosis.
+Characteristic are slowly centrifugally growing, annular, rarely circular, red "palpable" plaques (no erythema).
+The entity of the clinical picture is controversial, especially since the conception of this clinical picture has changed several times since its first description by Darier.
+Jean Darier originally described the disease as a "self-limited, etiologically unexplained dermatosis, with anular foci spreading rapidly and resolving spontaneously after 1-2 weeks".
+Subsequent literature describes inconsistent, apparently reactive clinical pictures with and without scaling, partly urticarial, partly eczematous, partly vesicular with different histological patterns, which should present with superficial and deep lymphocytic infiltrate.

 You might also be interested in